bictorv/chaosnet-bridge/CONFIGURATION.md

 Note that when configuring a CHIP subnet link, you should use an explicit IP/IPv6 address (not a host name), and the last octet should be zero (0).
-For subnets, the host part of the Chaos address is copied to the last octet of the configured IP/IPv6 address.
+For subnets, the host byte of the Chaos address is copied to the last octet of the configured IP/IPv6 address.
+For IPv4, the host byte can not be 0xFF, since that would map to the IP subnet broadcast address.
+(IPv6-mapped subnets will not receive routing info until broadcast for IPv6 is implemented.)

 A `link` definition is automatically created when using "dynamic" chudp and a chudp pkt arrives from a new source.